People come from around the world to see the amazing Bryce Canyon views of these formations and to take exquisite photos of Bryce Canyon.

-WARNING!
 The cliffs of Inspiration Point are exceptionally dangerous as they are formed of crumbly rock, slippery slopes and sheer drop-offs.
 All visitors are strongly cautioned to remain on trails and behind railings.

+Sunset Point is also home to some of Bryce Canyon’s most famous Hoodoos.
 The Silent City is a maze of hoodoos and fins packed in close proximity directly below the point and to the south.

-You can see why this famous hoodoo is a Bryce Canyon must-see view and photo spot.
+You can see why this famous hoodoo is one of the most spectacular Bryce Canyon views and is an amazing photo spot too.
 It can be found just below the Sunset Point overlook on the northern edge.

 Navajo Loop Trail

 The Bryce Canyon views overlooking the Amphitheater along the Rim Trail are spectacular, but to see and photograph the hoodoos and windows up close is something YOU MUST DO!

 You don’t need to walk the entire trail.
 The best Bryce Canyon view and photo spot to see Thor’s Hammer and windows is just below Sunset Point down the Navajo Loop Trail just a bit.
 Trust us!